infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### index_name: `str`, *Required*

-The name of the index to delete.
+A non-empty string indicating the name of the index to delete.

 #### conflict_type: `ConflictType`, *Optional*